grafana/k6-learn/Modules/The k6 CLI.md

 B: `k6 run test.js -i 3`

-C: `k6 run test.js --vus 3i`
+C: `k6 run test.js --users 3`

 ### Question 3

 Which of the following statements about using environment variables is true?

-A: The script needs to be updated *and* the environment variable must be set in the command line.
+A: To use an environment variable, the script needs to be updated *and* the environment variable must be set in the command line.

-B: Only the script needs to be updated to define the value of the variable.
+B: To use an environment variable, only the script needs to be updated to define the value of the variable.

-C: Only the command line flag must be used, and the value will automatically be passed to the script.
+C: To use an environment variable, only the command line flag must be used, and the value will automatically be passed to the script.

 ### Answers

-B, C, A
+1. B. The first option is missing the `run` keyword, and the third is missing `k6`.
+B is the only one that will actually run the script.
+2. C. `--users` is not a valid option and will yield an `invalid argument` error on the CLI.
+3. A. The value of an environment variable will not be taken by the k6 script unless the script is updated to accept it in addition to the value being passed on the command line.